cfrusso/Visualization_with_GeomMLBStadiums/geommlbstadiums_tutorial.md

          launch_speed > 0)
 ```

-We will use yelich\_home just as before, but change the labelling to bb\_type.
+We will use yelich\_home just as before, but change the labelling (color) to bb\_type.
 From this chart, we can see any trends that emerge.
 For example, it appears Yelich hits line drives to all parts of the field, but tends to hit more ground balls to the right side of the field and more fly balls to the left side of the field.

 ``` r
 yelich_home %>% mlbam_xy_transformation() %>%